ErikSkoda/ZeroFrictionLogger/README.md

 in the host application, providing a means to extract audit reports via grep tools.
 Writes data instantly without caching.

-**Note:** Logger contains no logic for magically auto-hiding sensitive information.
+**Note:** logger does not auto-hide sensitive data.
+Ensure sensitive data is handled
-As host app dev you remain responsible to prevent sensitive data from entering logs.
+before calling.

 **Parameters:**
 - `msg`